nmwsharp/polyscope-docs/py/source/common/vector_quantity.md

   - `length` float, a (relative) length for the vectors
   - `radius` float, a (relative) radius for the vectors
   - `color` 3-tuple, color for the vectors
+  - `material` string, shading material for the vectors

 If not specified, these optional parameters will assume a reasonable default value, or a [persistent value](../../../basics/parameters/#persistent-values) if previously set.